isakaii/navao/README.md

-# Navao
+# Weaver

 **Become an Expert Prompt Engineer**

-Navao automatically optimizes your prompts with relevant context and tailors them for any AI model.
+Weaver automatically optimizes your prompts with relevant context and tailors them for any AI model.
 Transform your browser into a prompt engineering powerhouse.

 ## Features

-- **Save Context Anywhere**: Right-click on highlighted text to save it to Navao
+- **Save Context Anywhere**: Right-click on highlighted text to save it to Weaver
 - **AI-Powered Optimization**: Click "Optimize" button in ChatGPT to enhance prompts with saved context
 - **Simple Management**: View, delete, and manage saved text snippets through a clean popup interface
 - **Advanced Prompt Engineering**: Uses Google's Gemini AI to apply expert prompt engineering techniques